reshamas/fastai_deeplearn_part1/lessons/lesson_3_x.md

 `bn.freeze`

-`learn.bn.freeze` If you're using a bigger, deeper model like resnet50 or resnext101, on a dataset that is very similar to ImageNet; This line should be aded.
+`learn.bn_freeze` If you're using a bigger, deeper model like resnet50 or resnext101, on a dataset that is very similar to ImageNet; This line should be aded.
 This causes the batch normalization moving averages to not be updated.

 `TTA` Test Time Augmentation - use to ensure we get the best predictions we can.